jackzhxng/pawnshop/README.md

 Inspired by projects like https://arxiv.org/pdf/2304.03442, https://github.com/altera-al/project-sid, and looking to play with AI agents

 ## Overview
-- Using external (OpenAI) and local (ollama) models
+- Using an OpenAI API key or running local models with ollama
-- Building agent orchestration using Langchain
+- Building agent orchestration using LangChain
-- Experimenting with vector store for knowledge retrieval (FAISS) - not implemented in-game (yet!)
+- Experimenting with vector store for knowledge retrieval (FAISS)
-- Uses Godot game engine as the client
+- Godot game engine as the client

 ## Features different NPCs with different personalities